Back to All Events

-Each year the conference features an optional tour of Oahu landscapes and properties.
-This year, the tour focuses on several properties including luxury condo properties, and a quarantine facility featuring captured invasives.
+Each year the conference features an optional tour of various Oahu landscapes and properties.
+This year the tour focuses on Honolulu’s urban core.

 Park Lane